-For our version of the Painkiller, the Coconut Rum Painkiller, we decided to embrace one of the tiki techniques and layer two different types of rum into a single cocktail.
+For our version of the Painkiller cocktail recipe, the Coconut Rum Painkiller, we decided to embrace one of the tiki techniques.
+We layer two different types of rum into a single cocktail.
 Mixing two different types of rum gives a cocktail a more complex flavor and uses the different rums to bring the best of each style to the drink.

 In the case of our Coconut Rum Painkiller, we combined the rich caramel flavors of a dark rum with an equal part coconut rum.
 AKA why this is the Coconut Rum Painkiller!
 This brings a tropical warmth to the cocktail.

 What flavors did we use?

 Of course a true Tiki drink like the Coconut Rum Painkiller needs another tropical flavor to support it.
-We wanted to stay true to the original Painkiller recipe we turned to fresh pineapple juice.
+We wanted to stay true to the original Painkiller cocktail recipe we turned to fresh pineapple juice.
 Pineapple juice gives this cocktail a nice tangy flavor while adding a bit of sweetness and a bit of golden color to the drink.

 The original recipe calls for coconut cream, but since we had the coconut rum that bright the coconut flavor of the original with out the thickness that the coconut cream brought to the original!